This post is Part Three of a three-part series on the importance of keeping a migraine diary/journal.

 • type of pain (Examples: sharp, stabbing, burning, radiating, stinging, aching, etc.)

-• intensity of the pain on a scale of 1-10 (with 10 being the most excruciating pain you can imagine)
+• the intensity of the pain on a scale of 1-10 (with 10 being the most excruciating pain you can imagine)

 • location of the pain